Henan: Industry

-Mining-related industries are a major part of Henan's economy.
+Mining-related industries are a part of Henan's economy.
 Henan has the second largest molybdenum reserves in the world.
-Coal, aluminum, alkaline metals and tungsten are also present in large amounts in western Henan.
-Henan houses some of the biggest limestone reserves in China estimated over 24 billion tons.
-Export and processing of these materials is one of the main sources of revenues.
+Coal, aluminum, alkaline metals and tungsten are present in larger amounts in western Henan.
+Henan houses limestone reserves estimated over 24 billion tons.
+Henan holds a dominant position in the global superhard materials industry, especially Zhecheng County.
+It produces approximately 80 percent of China's synthetic diamonds, accounting for the vast majority of the country's output and a significant share of the global market.

 Henan has planned its economy around the provincial capital of Zhengzhou, and it is hoped that the province may become an important transportation and manufacturing hub in the years to come.